 7 Crime Novels Written by Irish Women

 Crime lovers take out your knives and carve yourself a slice of crime fiction from this stellar list of Irish women writers.
-Darkness is not a stranger to Irish fiction, even novels peppered with humour often favour the odd dark theme and the past couple of decades has seen a huge surge in crime fiction.
+Darkness is not a stranger to Irish fiction, even novels peppered with humor often favor the odd dark theme and the past couple of decades has seen a huge surge in crime fiction.

 Ireland has seen many shifts in the social, political and economical landscape in the past twenty years.
 These changes have allowed for a greater dialogue around some of the country’s darker issues: domestic violence, social oppression of women, cases of sexual abuse from the church, political, gang and drug-related crime.
 It’s natural crime writers would want to explore these themes.